tuyentv96/hasty-challenge/README.md

 ```

 ## 5. Database:
-I use Redis for queue
-I use Postgresql for persistent.
+I use Redis for queue and Postgresql for persistent.

 Database schema:
 ```